hujhax/austin-improv-wiki/Shows/Fiasco.md

 ***Fiasco*** is the May/June 2016 [[List of Hideout Mainstage Shows in Chronological Order|mainstage production]] at [[Theatres/The Hideout Theatre|The Hideout Theatre]].

 ## Summary
-The show is an improvised crime caper, adapted from [[Wikipedia - Fiasco (role-playing game)|the Bully Pulpit Games RPG]] and loosely inspired by [[Wikipedia - Coen Brothers|Coen Brothers films]].
+The show is an improvised crime caper, adapted from the Bully Pulpit Games RPG and loosely inspired by Coen Brothers films.
 It is an ensemble show with elements of farce that focuses on criminal plans going very, very wrong.

 ### Structure
 The show opens with a short monolog.
 After that, act one begins with a set of five scenes, establishing a circular chain of relationships, like in a La Ronde.
 Further scenes follow until about the forty-minute mark, when "the tilt" is introduced.
 The tilt is a pair of of phrases that describe story elements that will tend to cause chaos.
 (One example: "Something precious is on fire".)
 After that is intermission.
 Then, the players draw on the tilts in the show's (slightly shorter) second half.
 The show ends with a second monolog from that opening character, which touches on the eventual fates of the central characters.